openp2pdesign/OpenMetaDesignApp/README.md

 Tested on Ubuntu 12.04.
 Install dependencies with the command:

-*sudo apt-get install python-wxgtk2.8 python-lxml python-cairo*
+*sudo apt-get install python-wxgtk2.8 python-lxml python-cairo python-numpy*